Dripping Springs, TX 78620

 If you’re looking to try something you haven’t had before, try the Belgian-style lambic or the brett ale aged in wine barrels at Vista Brewing.
 Along with these unique brews, Vista has pale ales, a kölsch, and a black pilsner that won the gold medal in the 2018 US Open Beer Championship.
 Yet that’s not all.
 Vista has a food menu full of dishes sourced either from its farm or throughout the region, giving you as authentic taste of Texas as you’ll get anywhere.

 Of course, there’s always more new brews to try.
 Family Business Beer Co. offers a full kaleidoscope of brews, such as a Vienna-style lager, Berliner weisse, and even a black IPA.
 The brewery brings a touch of Hollywood to the Hill Country.
 It’s owned by celebrity couple Daneel and Jensen Ackles (of One Tree Hill and Supernatural, respectively).
-Even the on-site food truck, Jep’s Southern Roots, is owned by Jep Robertson of Duck Dynasty.
+Artisanal pizza and salads are available from the Family Business Pizza Truck on site!

 While all these breweries have more than enough to keep you busy, we’re just getting started.
 Drive just a few minutes and you’ll come across more breweries, such as Jester King Brewery and Last Stand Brewing Company.
-Two more breweries (Backroads Brewing Company and Ghost Note Brewing) are also opening soon, giving you plenty reason to come back time and time again.
+Two more breweries (Twisted X Brewing and Ghost Note Brewing) are also open, giving you plenty of reason to come back time and time again.

 Tease Your Palate at a Distillery

 Sure, you might find craft breweries and wineries throughout much of the Lone Star State.
 But what sets Dripping Springs apart is all its distilleries.
 Beyond the big names you’ve probably heard of, like Dripping Springs Distilling Company and Deep Eddy Vodka, there are independent distillers here making spirits you’ve never had before.
-The elderflower liqueur and vodka are among the international award-winning wares you can try at Stinson Distillery, while Frog Pond Distillery crafts small-batch gin and vodka you can sip on the porch.
+For exceptional distilled vodka, rum, Texas whiskey, and liqueurs you can try One Shot, while Island Getaway Rum crafts artisanal rum & gin you can sip on the patio.
 For something truly different, go to Desert Door for an expert-guided tasting of sotol, a cousin of tequila and mezcal made from wild plants harvested in the Hill Country.

 Try Texas-Style Olive Oil